Balen-A/GO-VUE-TODO-AUTH/README.md

 # About GO-VUE-TODO-AUTH
-Simple task manager with login and register the enable the users to create task and vue the tasks.
+Simple task manager with login and register the enable that each user to create task and view their tasks.
 The backend was developed using Golang with its fiber framework.
 The frontend was developed using Vue 3, vuex and tailwind for the styling JWT TOKEN was used for authentication saving the user cookie in the browser.
+The database uses mySQL

 ## Built With